Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Discussion

 \section{Discussion}

 We have outlined in this paper how to solve a simple coagulation problem using some rather elaborate analytical and numerical methods, retrieving results that were previously either known, or computable from the master equations.
 The effort has not been misdirected, however, since our aim has been to establish that the approach can be implemented successfully for a well characterised example problem.
-Our real interest lies in more complicated cases of coagulation such as those with multiple species that agglomerate at a variety of rates.
+The greater part of our interest lies in more complicated cases of coagulation such as those with multiple species that agglomerate at a variety of rates.
 In such systems we expect to find behaviour that arises due to statistical fluctuations around low mean populations that cannot be captured in the usual mean field formulation.
 We plan to address such cases in further work.

 Specifically, we employ a Poisson representation \cite{Gardiner77,Gardiner09} of the probability $P(N,t)$ that there should be $N$ particles present at time $t$ in the simple case of $A+A\to A$ kinetics.
 The Poisson representation is a superposition of Poisson distributions with complex means.
 The description can be cast as a problem in the stochastic dynamics of a complex pseudo-population, the average of which over the noise and the initial condition is related to the average of the physical particle population.
 Analytical work gives a series expansion of this average in powers of the initial value of the pseudo-population, and this can be employed to recover known results \cite{Green01,Deloubriere02,Lushnikov03,Tauber05,Barzykin05,Hochberg06}.
 The development of the series involves the evaluation of multiple integrals of functions of the Wiener process.
-We have also identified some exact results valid in the limit $t\to\infty$, and in Appendix A give an approximate result for small $\kappa t$ that bears a resemblance to a mean field solution to the kinetics.
-We have discussed the evaluation of averages of general functions of the population, such as higher moments and the standard deviation.
-We have also evaluated moments of the pseudo-population in the stationary state of a coagulating system enhanced by a constant injection rate of new particles.
+We have also identified some exact results valid in the limit $t\to\infty$, and in Appendix \ref{sec:Steepest-descent-evaluation} give an approximate result for small $\kappa t$ that resembles a mean field solution to the kinetics.
+We have discussed the evaluation of averages of general functions of the population, such as higher moments.
+We have also studied the stationary state of a coagulating system enhanced by a constant injection of new particles.